 In my astonishment I asked God, “What does this mean?
 Do I have any hidden faults that I need to be cleansed from?”

 It had never crossed my mind that God saw me as a person with faults.
-All of my mother’s hard work was in vain: although she brought us to Confession every three weeks in order to get forgiven by the priest, I had never personally embraced the Catholic teaching on venial and mortal sins.
+All of my mother’s hard work was in vain: although she brought us to Confession every few weeks in order to get forgiven by the priest, I had never personally embraced the Catholic teaching on venial and mortal sins.

 Consequently, seeing this verse in the book of Psalms about having “hidden faults” made a pretty big impression on me.